troysalt/troysalt.github.io/cv.md

 **Biological Aide** - Delaware Department of Natural Resources (DNREC), Mosquito Control Section
 Glasgow, DE | *May 2016 - Oct 2016*
-I performed routine mosquito breeding surveillance and abatement activities (majority of time); collected West Nile and Eastern Equine Encephalitis Virus surveillance data; trapped for mosquitoes to later identify by genus and species; used handheld GPS and tablets for field data collections/record keeping; addressed citizen mosquito complaints; and conducted public education efforts on how communities and citizens can reduce mosquito breeding in and around their homes plus protect themselves from mosquito borne diseases.
+Performed routine mosquito breeding surveillance and abatement activities (majority of time); collected West Nile and Eastern Equine Encephalitis Virus surveillance data; trapped for mosquitoes to later identify by genus and species; used handheld GPS and tablets for field data collections/record keeping; addressed citizen mosquito complaints; and conducted public education efforts on how communities and citizens can reduce mosquito breeding in and around their homes plus protect themselves from mosquito borne diseases.

 [Back to Top](#top)